robert-v/Mutate-public/README.md

 3. you can toggle between Tranformations and Generators with ```Ctrl + Tab```
 4. choose a tool from the list
 5. press enter
-6. selected text will be replaced with the output or text will be injected at cursor position
+6. selected text will be replaced with the output or text will be injected at the cursor position

 ## Custom transformations